Einstein Community Health Outreach (ECHO) is recruiting summer volunteers for 2014

 Our Saturdays begin when we meet at the clinic at 8:15.
 We open at 8:30 a.m. and register patients until noon.
 The day’s work is generally completed by 3 or 4 p.m. depending on the number of volunteers and the volume of patients.

-Please complete the online application form and mail in your health forms by May 2nd.
+Please complete the online application form and email or mail in your health and IFH forms by May 2nd.
 Your health forms MUST be completed and returned with your application in order to be considered (This includes a blood test/titer showing immunity to MMR and Varicella, a PPD test, and proof of tetanus immunization).
 You are not required to receive Hepatitis B vaccination or titers.
 In addition, include a passport-sized photo with your completed forms or email it to Hope Williams.
 If there are any problems regarding the health forms (i.e. with insurance, payment for tests, submitting by deadline), do not hesitate to contact Hope.

 Orientation will tentatively be held on May 27th at the Albert Einstein College of Medicine Campus.
 Exact time and location TBA.